Chocolate Caramel Cake

 This post may contain affiliate links.
 See my disclosure policy.

 This moist and tender chocolate caramel cake is layered with smooth salted caramel!
-It’s made in just one bowl, and I love that there are no eggs, butter, or milk.
+It’s made in just one bowl, and has no eggs, butter, or milk.

 chocolate caramel cake.